Memorable Manitobans: James Duncan McGregor (1860-1935)

 He founded the Glencarnock stock farms, probably the largest single intensive farming operation in Western Canada at that time.
 He got his start in Aberdeen Angus cattle in 1890 through the purchase of part of an importation made from Scotland.
 His Glencarnock herd provided the foundation stock for many Aberdeen Angus herds established on the prairies.
 He won repeated victories with his herd, capturing the grand championship at the Chicago International.
 His portrait was hung in the Saddle and Sirloin Club in Chicago, the greatest honour the livestock men of America could grant.

 He died at his Winnipeg home, 227 Yale Avenue, on 15 March 1935 and was buried in the Brandon Cemetery.
-He is commemorated by McGregor Street in Winnipeg and was inducted posthumously into the Manitoba Agricultural Hall of Fame.
+He is commemorated by McGregor Street in Winnipeg and was inducted posthumously into the Canadian Agricultural Hall of Fame (1961) and Manitoba Agricultural Hall of Fame (1978).

 Birth registrations, Manitoba Vital Statistics.